zalando-incubator/authmosphere/MIGRATION_GUIDE.md

 ### General changes

 * All exported functions got support for a custom Logger.
 Providing a logger is optional.
-  Any logger need to statisfy the [Logger](./src/types/Logger.ts) interface.
+  Any logger need to satisfy the [Logger](./src/types/Logger.ts) interface.
   * If a logging framework does not satisfy the interface, it need to be wrapped for authmosphere.
-(TODO: Question provide example here?)
 * To keep arguments lists short, `option` objects were introduced to group a number of (mostly) optional parameters.